Nettle and Yarrow in Cosmetic Recipes

 Cosmetic recipes with nettle and yarrow

-Below are recipes that in my experience have an amazing effect on skin an hair, both immediately and long term.
+Below I give recipes that in my experience have an amazing effect on skin an hair, both immediately and long term.

 Nettle and/or yarrow face mask